 TOLERANCES-Curves are plotted to maximum test points.
-All variations are minus.
+All variations

 APPLICATION-Like all high-voltage fuses, these fuse units are intended to accommodate overloads, not to interrupt them.
-Accordingly, they feature fusible elements designed with a minimum melting current of 200% of the fuse-unit ampere rating (for fuse units rated 100 amperes or 220% of the fuse-unit ampere rating (for fuse units rated over 100 amperes).
+Accordingly, they feature fusible elements designed with a minimum melting current of 200% of the fuse-unit ampere rating.
 As a result, these fuse units have considerable peak-load capabilities; however, they should never be exposed to loading in excess of the peak-load capabilities listed in S&C Information Bulletin 210-190.

-Because these fuse units have a silver element construction that is not subject to damage by aging or transient overcurrents, it is unnecessary to replace unblown fuse units in single-phase or threephase installations when one or more fuse units has blown.
+Because fuse units having nickel-chrome or silver element construction are not subject to damage by aging or transient overcurrents, it is unnecessary to replace unblown fuse units of either of these constructions in single-phase or three-phase installations when one or

 COORDINATION-These curves represent the total time required for a fuse unit to melt and interrupt a fault current and should be followed in coordination problems where fuses are applied as "protecting" devices.